 In this context, it is necessary to investigate the impact of this new dataset on the PEDE model with a free dark matter EoS parameter.
 In this work, we use the latest DESI DR2 BAO data, CMB data from Planck, and SN data from DESY5 and PantheonPlus to constrain the PEDE and PEDE+$w_{\rm dm}$ models.
-Our motivation is to explore whether a non-zero dark matter EoS parameter is favored by the latest observation data.
+Our motivation is to explore whether a non-zero dark matter EoS parameter is favored by the current observational data.
 Furthermore, we study the effect of the PEDE model with a free dark matter EoS parameter on alleviating the Hubble tension.
-Finally, we use Bayesian evidence to evaluate whether the PEDE and PEDE+$w_{\rm dm}$ models are favored by the latest observational data relative to the $\Lambda$CDM model.
+Finally, we use Bayesian evidence to evaluate whether the PEDE and PEDE+$w_{\rm dm}$ models are favored by the current observational data relative to the $\Lambda$CDM model.

 This work is organized as follows.
-In Sec.~\ref{sec2}, we briefly introduce the PEDE+$w_{\rm dm}$ model, as well as the cosmological data used in this work.
-In Sec.~\ref{sec3}, we report the constraint results and make some relevant discussions.
-The conclusion is given in Sec.~\ref{sec4}.
+In section~\ref{sec2}, we briefly introduce the PEDE+$w_{\rm dm}$ model, as well as the cosmological data used in this work.
+In section~\ref{sec3}, we report the constraint results and make some relevant discussions.
+The conclusion is given in section~\ref{sec4}.

-\section{methodology and data}
+\section{Methodology and data}